Quick & Easy Keto Low Carb Seeded Protein Bread. 5 mins prep. 35 min bake. Incredibly good. JUST 0.8g PER SLICE!

 - combine dry and wet ingredients, whisking again to amalgamate really well.

 - smear a little coconut oil over the base and sides of a bread loaf baking dish (the one I use is 17cm x 8cm at the base, 7cm height), then pour the bread mix and level it.

-- bake for 35 minutes or until brown on top.
+- bake for 35 minutes or until brown on top and a skewer inserted in the middle comes out clean.

 - transfer to a raised rack to cool completely before slicing.